MertKaragul/AndroidNoteApp/README.md

 # AndroidNoteApp
-This a android note app project
+This a android note app project.
-This project use room-database , hilt and navigation components , coroutines , viewmodel
+This project use room-database , hilt , navigation components , coroutines and viewmodel